raab-lab/cut-n-run/docs/params.md

 The module uses the script fetchChromSizes provided by UCSC, so only UCSC genome names are allowed i.e. hg38, mm10, etc.
 See https://hgdownload.cse.ucsc.edu/admin/exe/linux.x86_64/fetchChromSizes

-`--norm_method` <value>

-Normalization method to use for scaling coverage tracks.
-Either 'bins' or 'peaks' [Default: bins]

 `--macs_qvalue` <value>